agilecustoms/release/docs/artifact-types/npmjs.md

 ```

 **dev-release** assumes you publish a version named after the branch name, but npm only supports semantic versioning.
+Best alternative is to use "explicit version" mode and add suffix to the current version:
-Best alternative is to publish a specific version say latest is `1.2.3` and you publish `1.2.3-test`
+say latest is `1.2.3` and you publish `1.2.3-test`